 We wanted to check in with our farmers to get their thoughts on the ever-evolving farming industry and of course, flower care.
 We interviewed Farmer Lane of California and Farmer Gino of Ecuador to see how their farm practices compare in their respective countries.

 - How do the seasons affect how you plan and grow your harvest?

 Farmer Lane: Cold weather could delay the crops.
 On the other hand, warmer than normal temperatures can make the crop come in too early.

 Farmer Gino: The seasons in Ecuador are almost identical to each other, and we plan more for nutrition and plague management rather than productivity.

 - What other job do you think you would have if you weren’t a farmer?

-Farmer Lane: My brother and one of my sisters went in the law profession, that fascinates me very much.
+Farmer Lane: My brother and one of my sisters went into the law profession, which fascinates me very much.
 I also l like preaching, so who knows.

 Farmer Gino: A retired man or a movie star!